 Here’s a before shot from back when we bought the house.

-– The Master Bathroom –
+– Our En-suite Bathroom –

 We haven’t done a thing to the sink nook, but we did take down the old glass shower doors and then we hung a nice high shower curtain in the bathroom to make it feel less closed in.
 Eventually we’d love to do a huge remodel to combine the sink nook and the rest of the bathroom for a more spacious and less chopped-up feeling with a double sink instead of a single sink in each space, separated by a wall.

-– The Master Closet –
+– Our Closet –

 Our closet is now packed with stuff and in desperate need of some organization.
 We’d love to add some built-in drawers and shelves to pack it with function and that old carpet has got to go!
-We’re planning to carry the tile from the bathroom reno in there so the whole “off-the-master-bedroom wing” has seamless flooring and feels less choppy.
+We’re planning to carry the tile from the bathroom reno in there so the whole “off-the-bedroom wing” has seamless flooring and feels less choppy.

 -Upstairs Hallway –